-number of votes shall be elected. (ii) Non-Executive Directors See discussion above.
+rocciving the high-st receiving the highest number of votes shall be elected. (ii) Non-Executive Directors See discussion above.
 Section II.A.2.3.1 of the Corporate Governance Manual, the selection process shall ensure that a sufficient number of qualified non-executive members are elected to promote the independence of the board from the views of senior management. (iii) Independent Directors The Bank complies with the procedure set forth under Rule 38 of the Amended Implementing Rules and Regulations of the Securities Regulation Code.
 In addition to the discussion above, the independent directors shall possess all of the qualifications and none of the disqualifications provided for under applicable laws and regulations as well as the Bank's Corporate Governance Manual. b.
 Re-appointment (i) Executive Directors See discussion above.
 See discussion above. (ii) Non-Executive Directors See discussion above.
 See discussion above. (iii) Independent Directors See discussion above.
 See discussion above. c.
-Permanent Disqualification The Bank complies with Section X143.3 of the BSP (i) Executive Directors Manual of Regulations for Banks (MORB) as amended by BSP Circular No. 758, s. of 2012 which provides that directors of the Bank are subject to Monetary Board confirmation.
+Permanent Disqualificatio on The Bank complies with Section X143.3 of the BSP Manual of Regulations for Banks (MORB) as amended by BSP Circular No. 758, s. of 2012 which provides that directors of the Bank are subject to Monetary Board confirmation.
 A director who possesses any disqualification as provided for in the MORB shall not be confirmed and shall be removed from office even if he/she has assumed the position to which he/she was elected/appointed.
 The Bank likewise complies with Section X143.4 of the MORB on the disqualification procedures of directors.
-A copy of X143.4 of the MORB is attached hereto as Annex "B" and made an integral part hereof.
-The Bank complies with the provisions of Sec.
+A copy of X143.4 of the MORB is attached hereto as Annex "B" and made an integral The Bank complies with the provisions of Sec.
 X143.1.a of the MORB and the SEC Revised Code of Corporate Governance on grounds for permanent disqualification of a director.
-Section II.B.3.1 of the Bank's Corporate Governance Manual attached as Annex "A" hereto provides for grounds for permanent disqualification. (ii) Executive Directors (ii) Non-Executive Directors Manual of Regulations for Banks (MORB) as amended by BSP Circular No. 758, s. of 2012 which provides that directors of the Bank are subject to Monetary Board confirmation.
+Section II.B.3.1 of the Bank's Corporate Governance Manual attached as Annex "A" hereto provides for grounds for permanent disqualification. c.
+Permanent Disqualificatio The Bank complies with Section X143.3 of the BSP Manual of Regulations for Banks (MORB) as amended by BSP Circular No. 758, s. of 2012 which provides that directors of the Bank are subject to Monetary Board confirmation.
 A director who possesses any disqualification as provided for in the MORB shall not be confirmed and shall be removed from office even if he/she has assumed the position to which he/she was elected/appointed.
 The Bank likewise complies with Section X143.4 of the MORB on the disqualification procedures of directors.
-A copy of X143.4 of the MORB is attached hereto as Annex "B" and made an integral provisions of Sec.
+A copy of X143.4 of the MORB is attached hereto as Annex The Bank complies with the provisions of Sec.
 X143.1.a of the MORB and the SEC Revised Code of Corporate Governance on grounds for permanent disqualification of a director.
 Section II.B.3.1 of the Bank's Corporate Governance Manual attached as Annex "A" hereto provides for grounds for permanent